erikacarlier/Projects/Airbnb - Advanced Spreadsheets/README.md

 ## Project Description:

-I’ve been hired by a consulting company and my task is to help a client analyze the vacation rental market in the Manhattan borough of New York City.
-The client is interested in investing in several properties but would like some guidance on what types of properties they should be targeting.
-Your role in the project is to analyze data collected on current Airbnb listings to identify useful insights in which Manhattan borough they should purchase a property in.
+A consulting firm wants to purchase new short term rental properties in the Manhattan borough of New York City.
+The project dealt with using current data from Airbnb listings to determine which borough properties would be most profitable purchasing in.

 ## The following questions were used as a guide:
 - Which type of properties should be targeted?